br3ndonland/dotfiles/README.md

 #### Signing Git commits with GPG

+Note that SSH can also be used to sign Git commits.
+See the [SSH section](#ssh) for further details.

 - See [Pro Git: Signing your work](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work).
 - Install and configure `pinentry` as described above.
 - Configure Git to use GPG and your key for commits, using _.gitconfig_: